syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 ## Customize detail template icon

 The Detail template icon is used to expand or collapse the detail content.
 You can customize this icon through CSS itself.
-You can achieve this requirement by overriding the below two CSS styles.
+This can be achieved by overriding the two CSS styles listed below.

 ```cshtml
 .e-grid .e-icon-grightarrow::before {